-Does your child need a little extra help with school work or a head start before the school year?
-Either way, there is heaps of support out there in the form of brilliant free educational websites.
+Following long school closures caused by the pandemic, some children might need a little extra help with school work or a head start before the school year?
+Luckily, there is heaps of support online in the form of brilliant free educational websites.

 If you can find a program which allows your little one to have fun whilst learning then you’re onto a winner!